arielchuri/emergentobjects/labs/basic-circuits.md

 ## Materials Required
 From your kit:
-- Raspberry Pi Pico (for 3.3V power only - no programming needed)
+- Raspberry Pi Pico (for 3.3V power only - no programming needed) or other USB power source such as your laptop or phone charger.
 - USB cable to power the Pico
 - Breadboard
 - Jumper wires (various lengths)